Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/dlp-policy-reference.md

 - Auditar o restringir actividades en Windows dispositivos
 - Restringir aplicaciones de terceros

 Si una acción tiene efecto o no depende de cómo configure el modo de la directiva.
-Puede elegir ejecutar la directiva en modo de prueba con o sin mostrar la sugerencia de directiva seleccionando la **opción Probarla primero.** Puedes ejecutar la directiva tan pronto como una hora después  de su creación seleccionando la opción Activarla inmediatamente o puedes elegir  simplemente guardarla y volver a ella más adelante seleccionando la opción Mantenerla desactivada.
+Puede elegir ejecutar la directiva en modo de prueba con o sin mostrar la sugerencia de directiva seleccionando la **opción Probarla primero** .
+Puedes ejecutar la directiva tan pronto como una hora después de su creación seleccionando la opción Activarla  inmediatamente o puedes elegir simplemente guardarla y volver a ella más adelante seleccionando la opción Mantenerla desactivada.

 <!-- This section needs to explain that the actions available depend on the locations selected AND that the observed behavior of a policy is produced through an interaction of the configured actions AND the configured status (off, test, apply) of a policy.
 It will detail the purpose of each of the available actions and the location/desired outcome interaction and provide examples eg. how to use the Restrict Third Party apps in the context of a policy that is applied to endpoints so that users can't use a upload content to a third party site or the interaction of on-premises scanner with restrict access or remove on-premises files.
 Also what happens when I select multiple locations? provide abundant examples for most common scenarios-->